ogozman/amos3-gadget/README.md

-  tcptracer      Trace tcp connect, accept and close traceloop      Get strace-like logs of a pod from the past version        Show version
+  tcptracer      Trace tcp connect, accept and close traceloop      Get strace-like logs of a pod from the past version        Show version tracee         to call tracee on the host, no filtering available currently

 Flags:
   -h, --help                help for kubectl gadget